Opportunity Projects Program

 - Research Partners bring theoretical knowledge and experience, research skills and academic excellence to the project to help generate and transform novel ideas to produce new knowledge and social, technical and institutional innovations.

-Four projects have been awarded funding from the 2018 Call for Proposals.
-The projects will address either climate change mitigation and/or adaptation, specifically—thermal energy storage; adaptive management of coastal kelp and fisheries by First Nations; designing a multi-family residential buildings framework that incorporates climate mitigation and adaptation needs, and developing an open-access, climate-adapted planning tool for conservation land and protected areas.
-More detailed descriptions below:
+Four Opportunity Projects have been awarded funding from the 2018 call for proposals.
+These projects address either climate change mitigation and/or adaptation, specifically—thermal energy storage; adaptive management of coastal kelp and fisheries by First Nations; designing a multi-family residential buildings framework that incorporates climate mitigation and adaptation needs, and developing an open-access, climate-adapted planning tool for conservation land and protected areas.
+Detailed descriptions below:

 District energy networks can play a central role in reducing building-related emissions due to their high efficiency and the flexibility they offer for integrating energy from renewable sources.
 The building sector is a major contributor to GHG emissions in Canada and worldwide.
 In collaboration with the City of Surrey and Canmet ENERGY, this project aims to develop a novel modular (scalable) thermochemical-based mobile thermal energy storage (M-TES).
 The proposed system will be capable of capturing waste heat from distributed, non-connected sources and moving this heat to connect into a district energy system.
 The heat stored in the M-TES can be used for load shaping and to offset requirements for generating peak power from non-renewable sources.
 The resulting benefits from this project include a reduced reliance on non-renewable fuels for peak loads, reduced carbon emissions and lower operating costs.
 The project will serve as an example for sustainable energy initiatives in other municipalities in BC and beyond.